github-aws-runners/terraform-aws-github-runner/docs/configuration.md

 [!WARNING]
 **Security implication:** Dynamic labels are extracted from the `runs-on` labels in incoming `workflow_job` webhook events.
 These labels originate from what users define in their workflow files.
 Any user with permission to create or modify workflows can inject arbitrary EC2 configuration values — including instance types, AMI IDs, subnet IDs, EBS volumes, placement settings, and more.
-Unless constrained with `ec2_dynamic_labels_policy`, these values are not validated against label-specific rules before being passed to the EC2 CreateFleet API.
+Unless constrained with `aws_dynamic_labels_policy` in the root module, or `matcherConfig.awsDynamicLabelsPolicy` when configuring matcher entries directly, these values are not validated against label-specific rules before being passed to the EC2 CreateFleet API.
 This means a malicious or careless workflow author could, for example:

 - Launch expensive instance types (e.g., `p5.48xlarge`) to inflate costs
 - Override the AMI (`ghr-ec2-image-id`) to boot a compromised image